This post is part of the series 'Password management'. Be sure to check out the rest of the blog posts of the series!

 #Environment variables

 You can define environment variables per user on your development machine.
-So, in the code, you just need to know the name of the variable, not its value.
-This way, your secrets stay out of the code.
-However, the value of the environment variables is not encrypted and is easily accessible from other applications.
-Therefore, this solution may be sufficient for development, but not for production.
+In the code, you only need to know the name of the variable, not its value.
+This keeps your secrets out of the source code.
+However, environment variable values are not encrypted and are easily accessible to other applications.
+This solution may be sufficient for development, but not for production.

 #ASP.NET Core - User secrets

-In ASP.NET Core, you can set your configuration from different locations: JSON files, XML files, environment variables, or whatever you want.
-During development, you may need to store sensitive data in these configuration files.
-To avoid doing that, you can use the Secret Manager.
-The Secret Manager tool stores sensitive data in a JSON file under %appdata%, so you are sure to not commit them.
-It works the same as the appsettings.json file at the root of your project.
-A configuration provider allows us to read these values and merge them with the project configuration files.
+In ASP.NET Core, configuration can come from multiple sources: JSON files, XML files, environment variables, and more.
+During development, you may need to store sensitive data without committing it to source control.
+The Secret Manager tool stores sensitive data in a JSON file under %appdata%, ensuring it is never committed.
+It works like the appsettings.json file at the root of your project, and a configuration provider reads and merges these values with the rest of your project configuration.

 Shell